guniv/CoolerControl-Docker/tutorial.md

 CoolerControl by default applies a simple graph that increases the fan speed between 20°C to 100°C.

 Next, apply the profile to a fan.
-Select an appropriate fan and change the profile in the top right from _Default Profile_ to the profile you created.
+Select an appropriate fan and change the profile in the top right from _Default Profile_ to the profile created.

 <p align="center">
   <img